What Do You Need to Provide?

-The purpose of documentation is to determine reasonable and appropriate accommodations under the ADA Amendments Act and Section 504.
-The Office of Disability Services is the campus office designated to determine accommodations.
+Documentation is necessary to determine reasonable and appropriate accommodations under the ADA Amendments Act and Section 504.
+Depending on the requested accommodation(s), different documentation may be needed.
+In general:

 Disability Documentation Form

-Most students will need their treating health care provider to complete the Disability Documentation Form, linked below.
-This form addresses classroom accommodations and is also used in conjuction with the Housing and Meal Plan Addendum when documenting housing and dietary needs.
+The Disability Documentation Form, linked below, addresses classroom accommodations and is also used in conjuction with the Housing and Meal Plan Addendum when documenting housing and dietary needs.

-Can students submit High School IEPs or 504 Plans as verification of disability?
+- Can I submit my High School IEP or 504 Plan as my documentation?

-- High school IEPs, 504 Plans, and/or Summaries of Performance are not sufficient documentation of a disability at the college level.
-If you find these educational plans helpful to you when discussing your accommodations, you are welcome to bring them as supplemental information for your initial registration appointment.
+- High school IEPs, 504 Plans, and/or Summaries of Performance typically are not sufficient documentation of a disability at the college level as they can lack the detail needed.

 Housing and Meal Plan Addendum